-- Adopt positive behaviour management strategies as part of the Whole School Behaviour for Learning Policy - Ensure that the College anti bullying Statement is actively promoted in assemblies and other relevant occasions, as well as displayed around the school - Ensure that we promote a culture of kindness throughout the college.
+- Adopt positive behaviour management strategies as part of the Whole School Behaviour for Learning Policy and a phased introduction of a relational policy. - Ensure that the College anti bullying Statement is actively promoted in assemblies and other relevant occasions, as well as displayed around the school - Ensure that we promote a culture of kindness throughout the college.
 This is done through assemblies, form period, staff role modelling the importance of kindness and challenging instances of unkindness. - Ensure the termly completion of the whole college Student Safety and Wellbeing Survey. - Provide social skills groups for vulnerable individuals and groups in Bridge - Ensure adequate supervision of students before school, at break and lunchtimes and after school.
-Use CCTV when applicable to review incidents in open areas - Through the College student council, review the effectiveness of the college's measures in counteracting bullying and child-on-child abuse - Identify and use opportunities within form period (Votes for Schools) and Citizenship lessons to challenge a culture that seeks to minimise the impact or prevalence of bullying and child-on-child abuse. - The college will monitor each student's internet access and will address any inappropriate use
+Use CCTV when applicable to review incidents in open areas - Through the College student council, review the effectiveness of the college's measures in counteracting bullying and child-on-child abuse - Identify and use opportunities within form period (Votes for Schools) and Citizenship lessons to challenge a culture that seeks to minimise the impact or prevalence of bullying and child-on-child abuse. - The college will monitor each student's internet access and will address any inappropriate use - Use the curriculum, assemblies, personal development and other pastoral opportunities to reinforce the ethos of the school - Ensure adequate training is provided for the Anti Bullying Ambassador to support others as upstander against bullying behaviour and be a support network for their peers.